codeIntrovert/codeIntrovert/README.md

 <!-- QUOTE_START -->

-"It's afterwards you realize that the feeling of happiness you had with a man didn't necessarily prove that you loved him." - Marguerite Duras
+"The U. S. Constitution doesn't guarantee happiness, only the pursuit of it.
+You have to catch up with it yourself." - Benjamin Franklin

 <!-- QUOTE_END -->
 ```